BboyStatix/hk-masjid-prayer-times/README.md

-It's a common phenomenon for people to enquire about the jamaat times of specific mosques in WhatsApp groups.
-Although there's already the [Athan+ app](https://mymasjidal.com/pages/athanplus) by [MasjidAl](https://mymasjidal.com/) for that, it's not very intuitive to ask every person who asks to download it.
-It would be much more convenient if one could directly paste a link which pops up a preview of the mosque's iqamah times.
+Web app that displays jamaat times across mosques/madrassas across Hong Kong making use of [MasjidAl](https://mymasjidal.com/)'s API.

+In WhatsApp groups it's very common for people to enquire about the jamaat/iqamah times of a specific mosque.
+Instead of having to answer the same question again and again it should be possible for people to find out this information themselves.
+Although there're already apps for that, it introduces a lot of friction to something that should be as simple as a Google search.

+Instead, all this information can be put on a website with good SEO that makes it simple to Google search for and link to.
+Furthermore, by utilising [OpenGraph](https://ogp.me) meta tags, one can get a quick preview of the information they need by just pasting the link e.g. on WhatsApp, Facebook, Discord, etc.

 ## Getting Started